A WordPress Plugins Guide For Entrepreneurs

 USD $69/yr + GST Freelancer Plan 3 sites (Auto Renews)

-Frames is a collection of pre-built sections & components for WP that was created by Kevin Geary to speed-up workflow for wireframing & structuring websites.
+Frames is a collection of pre-built sections & components for WP that was created by Kevin Geary to speed-up workflows for wireframing & structuring web pages.

-“Frames expedites my wireframing & page building workflow so I can build websites in less time without having to code.”
+“Frames section imports expedite my page structuring so I can build websites in less time without having to code.”

-I select & import pre-built (unstyled) Frames sections & components into Bricks builder, to customise my page structure.
+I select & import pre-built (unstyled) sections & components into Bricks builder, to customise my page, post & CPT structures.

-Tip: Connect Bricks builder to Frames, open a page in Bricks, then import the sections & components you want from Frameโs library, e.g. Hero Section Alpha.
+Tip: Connect Bricks builder to Frames, open a page in Bricks, then import the sections & components you want from Frame’s library, e.g. Hero Section Alpha.
+Bare-Ess-02

 Advanced Custom Fields (Free)